Gain to Me ...

 A Sermon on Philippians 3:7Read more

 Becoming a Christian always involves change.
 There can be no new life without a putting to death of the old life.
 There can be no new way of living without a stopping of the old way of living.
-In this sermon on Philippians 3:7, Dr. Martyn Lloyd-Jones discusses the conversion of Paul and particular hindrances that were present for Paul, and can still hinder people from coming to the Lord.
-He shows that Paul could have boasted in his birth as a Jew, his ability and knowledge as a Pharisee, and his zeal and sincerity as a persecutor of the Church; however, none of these things sufficient to save anyone.
-Dr. Lloyd-Jones points out that many think that to be Christian is to be sincere, knowledgeable, and zealous about God and good things; however, none of these addresses our relationship with God or our sin.
+In this sermon on Philippians 3:7 titled “Gain to Me…,” Dr. Martyn Lloyd-Jones discusses the conversion of Paul and particular hindrances that were present for Paul, and can still hinder people from coming to the Lord.
+He shows that Paul could have boasted in his birth as a Jew, his ability and knowledge as a Pharisee, and his zeal and sincerity as a persecutor of the church.
+However, none of these things are sufficient to save anyone.
+Dr. Lloyd-Jones points out that many think that to be Christian is to be sincere, knowledgeable, and zealous about God and good things.
+However, none of these address their relationship with God or their sin.
 In fact, Paul counts all of these things as trash in comparison with knowing Christ.
-Furthermore, no one can seek out God by the strength of his own mind.
-If anyone is to know God it will be through God’s self-revelation through His Word.
+Furthermore, no one can seek out God by the strength of their own mind.
+If anyone is to know God it will be through God’s self-revelation through His word.
 Dr. Lloyd-Jones also discusses true fruit of a converted Christian and implores his listeners to examine themselves.